 Keep the background clean and evenly lit.
 Roll bike around on cardboard to prevent tire tracks from appearing all over the place.

-Digital Media: All CD’s must be accompanied by contact sheets with thumbnails showing what is on the disk.
+Digital Media: All CD’s or USB discs must be accompanied by thumbnails showing what is on the disk.
 All contact information for the owner must be included as well as a signed TAM Communications release form where applicable.

 Digital images are to be un-enhanced and submitted “as shot”.
 It is expected that all soft or poorly exposed images be edited out before submitting to TAM.